pipelinelabo/datalaiq-wiki/search/macros.md

 ### Nested macros

 A macro can contain another macro.
-We can define a macro `$FOO` which expands to `tag=foo json timestamp $BAR`; when you use the macro, Gravwell will see that the expansion contains another macro and will in turn expand the $BAR macro as well.
+We can define a macro `$FOO` which expands to `tag=foo json timestamp $BAR`; when you use the macro, DatalaiQ will see that the expansion contains another macro and will in turn expand the $BAR macro as well.

-Gravwell will continue expanding macros for several iterations, although it will catch infinite recursion if a macro loop exists.
+DatalaiQ will continue expanding macros for several iterations, although it will catch infinite recursion if a macro loop exists.

 ## Defining a Macro

-The macro management page is found in the main Gravwell menu:
+The macro management page is found in the main DatalaiQ menu:

 ![](macro-page.png)